Marketing Technology Landscape Supergraphic 2020

 - Commerce & sales - 1,314 solutions, 9.0% up

 - Data - 1,258 solutions, 25.5% up

 - Management - 15.2% up

-- Plus in the cub categories 'Conversational marketing & chat' is up a whopping 70% and 'Governance, compliance & Privacy' increased by 68%
+- Plus in the sub categories 'Conversational marketing & chat' is up a whopping 70% and 'Governance, compliance & Privacy' increased by 68%

-Now look we don't want to brag (we do) but MarTech Alliance are actually proud to have contributed to the research for this year's global landscape alongside other brilliant marketing technology afficionados Martechbase and MarTech Tribe - the latter of which will also be presenting at the upcoming #MarTechFest Dial Up.
+Now look we don't want to brag (we do) but MarTech Alliance are actually proud to have contributed to the research for this year's global landscape alongside other brilliant marketing technology afficionados Martechbase and MarTech Tribe.

 From the moment Scott Brinker introduced the landscape to the world, marketers have been speculating about the impending consolidation of martech companies and for the most part their predictions have missed the mark - the industry continues to grow.